For years, a church's 'Hot Dog Tuesday' has been where Greensboro meats and greets

 Lots of smiles and laughter permeate the room.
 Sometimes people join in the fun.
 Sometimes they quietly take it in.

 With 23 volunteers, there is a rhythm to how everything is done.
-A volunteer keeps up with the online orders.
+A volunteer keeps up with the receipts.
 Another answers the telephone.
 And so on.

 True story: The Hinshaw United crew has needed to fix 60 hotdogs at a moment's notice for company orders.